epfl-herus/demod/docs/source/overview/electricdemand_overview.rst

 These modules address both the initialization and operation phases.

 Installed appliances
 ~~~~~~~~~~~~~~~~~~~~

 At the beginning of a run, the model populates each dwelling
 with a set of appliances.

+For UK case, the model stochastically estimate the appliance set for each
+household using statistical ownership data from multiple sources
+[Richardson2010]_.

 For the simulation of the German case, demod introduces the following
 changes compared to CREST_: